wendyverdonk93/docs/content/faq/finance/uncleared-payments.md

 ## Reviewing an uncleared payment

-When you log in on MultiSafepay Control, you will see an alert indicating that uncleared payments are awaiting your approval.
+When you log in on [MultiSafepay Control]((https://merchant.multisafepay.com/)), you will see an alert indicating that uncleared payments are awaiting your approval.
 Click on the notification to go to the list of uncleared payments, then click on a transaction to open it.
 On this screen you will see the basic information of the transaction and a risk summary on the right.
 Here you will also find the buttons to accept or decline the transaction.
 For transactions with a high risk score (score from 8), please contact MultiSafepay in order to evaluate and approve or decline the transaction.
 To view a detailed risk report, click on the button ‘more information’ when reviewing a transaction in MultiSafepay Control.

 ## Evaluate the Transaction Amount